trkich/co2/README.md

 - Processors - Processing measurements and storing them to MySQL
 - Aggregator - Running in background and calculating Max and Avg for each sensor

-In this way Service can be scaled both horizontally and vertically as show on following diagram:
+In this way Service can be scaled both horizontally and vertically as shown on following diagram:

 ```bash
                              +----------------------------------------------------+